dialogues-ai/grow-docs/docs/setup/create-graph.md

 <img src="/grow-docs/img/graph_screen/turn_page_selection.png" width="130"/>

-5. Enjoy the animation!
-From old page to new!
+5. Enjoy the animation

-6. When the animation is complete, you are ready to setup your graph! 🎉
+6. When the animation is complete, you are ready to build your graph! 🎉

 ## 2. Add Nodes to Graph

 We need to add some nodes to the graph.

-1. In the upper right hand of the screen, select the `Nodes List` box.
+1. In the upper right hand of the screen, click the `Nodes List` box.
+You will see the **Nodes List** menu appear below it.
 2. Tap the hamburger menu icon to display all the available nodes.

 <img src="/grow-docs/img/graph_screen/nodes_list_menu_icon_highlight.png" width="145"/>

 :::info No nodes appear

-If no nodes are appearing in your list when you click the menu button.
+If no nodes appear in your list when you click the menu button.
 Hard refresh your application.
 (Hold shift and press the broswer refresh button.)
 Sometimes, when a new user account is just created, these nodes aren't downloaded/created yet, and the app needs to restart to grab them.
 So, restart your application, and come back to this page.
 You should see the first nodes here.
 :::

 3. Tap the ` + ` next to the nodes to add them to the graph.
 Go ahead and add them all.